Posted by Jackson Peos in Health / Nutrition

 Great question Scott.
 Gluten is a protein found in most grains, with common foods including bread, pasta, pizza and cereal.
 Gluten provides no essential nutrients and can cause an undesirable immune response in people with Celiac Disease resulting in systemic inflammation and mild injury to the digestive tract.
-It’s also common for people in support of the anti-gluten movement to blame many of society’s current health issues (including obesity) on consumption of gluten or grains.
+It’s also common for people in support of the anti-gluten movement to blame many of society’s current health issues (including obesity) on the consumption of gluten or grains.

 Author Dr David Perlmutter has even gone so far as to label gluten as “today’s tobacco”.
-Lastly, it is proclaimed that gluten has undesirable effects on the gut and gut health.
+Lastly, it is proclaimed that gluten has undesirable effects on gut and gut health.

 Not so fast.